French tax on net giants should yield 500 million euros per year

 Share

-A 3 percentage tax on the French revenue of big internet corporations may want to yield 500 million euros (568.5 million pounds) in line with the year, French Finance Minister Bruno Le Maire said on Sunday.
+A 3 percent tax on the French revenue of big internet corporations may want to yield 500 million euros (568.5 million pounds) in line with the year, French Finance Minister Bruno Le Maire said on Sunday.

 The tax might also goal the income of personal records for advertising purposes.